 WINDOW ROCK, Ariz. — The Navajo Nation on Saturday reported 23 new COVID-19 cases and one new death.

 The total number of COVID-19 deaths on the reservation now stands at 1,540.
-The total number of cases was not given.
-A full report will report will be released Monday.
+The number of total cases was not given since a full report will not be made until Monday.

-The reservation covers 27,000 square miles and covers parts of Arizona, New Mexico and Utah.
+The reservation covers 27,000 square miles (70,000 square kilometers) and extends into parts of Arizona, New Mexico and Utah.